cassiussa/openshift-user-accounts/README.md

 OpenShift user authentication, the user initially needs to set their password using the `htpasswd` command line tool on the OpenShift master servers.

+That kinda sucks.

 Wouldn't it be great if you could provide your developers and other people with a simple web interface they can visit that would allow them to set up a new account or change their password?
 That's what this Git repo is for...
+I originally wrote it for my work at the CBC (Canadian Broadcasting Corporation) until we can transition over to our AD or LDAP.

 ![OpenShift user account creation through a web interface](ocp-users.png)